garyfeng/pymupdf-in-dify/README.md

    }
    ```
 3. **Blob Message**: Raw text content with MIME type specification
-4. **Files Output**: When **Save extracted images** is enabled, extracted page images are returned as downloadable file outputs.
+4. **Images in S3**: Extracted images are uploaded to your configured S3 bucket.
+JSON includes their keys and pre-signed URLs so downstream workflow nodes can fetch them during the URL lifetime.
+Objects persist in S3 until you clean them up.

 ## Actions

 - **Convert PDF to Markdown** (`to_markdown`): Converts uploaded PDFs to Markdown, extracting both text and embedded images.
-Set **Save extracted images** to `true` to include the page images in the `files` output while keeping the generated Markdown in the text response.
+Images are uploaded to S3 under the provided bucket/prefix in unique per-file folders, and pre-signed URLs are returned alongside the Markdown so later workflow steps can reuse them without collision.

 ## Privacy Policy

-This plugin does not collect, store, or transmit any user data beyond what is necessary for processing the provided PDF files.
-All processing is done within the plugin execution environment, and no data is retained after processing completes.
+The plugin processes PDFs within the execution environment and uploads extracted images to the S3 bucket you configure.
+Objects remain in your bucket until you remove them; pre-signed URLs expire based on the configured lifetime.

-- No user information is collected
+- No user information is collected beyond the content you upload
-- No PDF content is stored after processing
+- Extracted images are stored in your S3 bucket under the configured prefix
-- No data is sent to external services
+- Markdown remains in-memory except for the optional blob response
-- All processing happens within the Dify environment
+- Pre-signed URLs expire automatically, but the underlying S3 objects persist until you delete them

 ## License